-The 2014 Research Excellence Framework (REF) confirms the high-quality research being produced by the Department of Physics, with 84 per cent of our research output rated as world-leading or internationally excellent.
+In the latest Research Excellence Framework (REF 2014), 84 per cent of our research was rated as world-leading or internationally excellent in the Physics category.

 The Department has many national and international collaborations, with both other universities and research institutes, and with companies.
 We have a strategic partnership with the National Physical Laboratory (NPL) in nearby Teddington.
 We also part of the South East Physics network (SEPnet), which includes the largest physics post graduate research school in England.